 Your contribution to EPF (listed as a deduction in your salary slip) is counted towards the Sec 80C deduction of Rs 1.5 lakh per year.

-You may have some existing commitments that will reduce your taxable income.
+You may have some existing commitments that will reduce your.

 - Home loan principal repayment of up to Rs 150,000 is counted towards Sec 80C deductions.

 - Payment of tuition fee for your children up to Rs 1.5 lakh can be claimed as deduction u/s 80C for a maximum of two children.

 - Home loan interest payments up to Rs 200,000 for a self occupied home can be reduced from your

 - premium: Whatever you pay will count towards Sec 80C limit of Rs 150,000.

 - Medical Insurance premium: Up to Rs 25,000 of premium paid ends up being reduced from your .